Who use full face scuba mask?.It is very rare to see recreational divers wear full masks to dive.

-- 6 Advantages of using a full-face mask for diving
+- 5 Advantages of using a full face scuba mask when diving

-- 7 Cons of using full masks for diving:
+- 6 Cons of using full face scuba mask for diving:

-- 10 Requirements for diving with a full mask
+- 9 Requirements for diving with a full face scuba mask

-- 11 Summary: When is it okay to use full-face scuba masks?
+- 10 Summary: When is it okay to use full face scuba mask?

 Full-face mask vs normal diving mask

-It should also be mentioned that the weight and volume of the full masks is greater than that of the conventional one, which could make the transfer a bit difficult.
+Lets notice that the weight and volume of the full mask is greater than that of the conventional one.
+Which could make the transfer a bit difficult.